Wyrrrd/Autofilter/README.md

 + [Bob's Adjustable Inserters](https://mods.factorio.com/mod/bobinserters) - rotated pickup positions

 ### Locale
 If you want to contribute by translating this mod, you can view the existing translations on [Crowdin](https://crowdin.com/project/factorio-mods-localization).
-I'd be happy to add your language and credits to the next release.
+I'd be happy to add your language to the next release.

-### Credits
-Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french translation.
-Thanks to [Met_en_Bouldry](https://crowdin.com/profile/Met_en_Bouldry) for the ukrainian translation.